A software company had many manual steps between their development servers and customer deployments. At the start of the project:

 - No process documentation: "We don't need that; we'll never need that"

 - Process training was by word of mouth

-- All release and deployment steps were done manually: this was prone to manual errors
+- All release and deployment stages were being performed manually, which was prone to human error

 - Quality control was a cursory visual inspection